 Your social media campaigns and tactics are the ways that you are going to reach your objectives or destination.
 For example, if your objective is to increase awareness of your company and sell your services to a demographic or professional profile, then your campaigns and tactics will be planned to meet that audience.
 If this audience is on Facebook then your tactics might be to create a video, plan a Facebook live event, buy ads and target that group, offer a contest or coupon that people can share, etc.

 There are many options.
 I suggest a creative session with your team where you can collect your ideas on a whiteboard and choose the ones that have most potential and can be measured.

 5 – Develop your content

 Mix it up and keep it engaging.
-Content for social media can include: contests, surveys, links to blog posts, GIFs, video, live video (Facebook) and more.
+Content for social media campaigns can include: contests, surveys, links to blog posts, GIFs, video, live video (Facebook) and more.
 Keep your content aligned to your personas and get creative with your headlines.